 What Role Does Continuous Monitoring Play During Induction?

-- Increased confidence in the labor process through thorough oversight.
+- Greater confidence in the labor process through thorough oversight

 What Should You Discuss With Your Provider About Induction for VBAC?

-Start by asking about the indications for induction, such as medical necessity or post-term concerns.
-Discuss the methods available, including prostaglandins and oxytocin, and their potential impact on uterine rupture risk.
+Start by asking about the indications for induction, whether medical necessity, post-term concerns, or something else.
+Ask about the available methods, including prostaglandins and oxytocin, and what each one means for your uterine rupture risk.

-It’s vital to understand the monitoring protocols during induction and how they may differ from a standard labor.
-Inquire about the likelihood of achieving a successful VBAC and what factors could influence that outcome.
+Make sure you understand the monitoring protocols during induction and how they differ from standard labor.
+Ask about your realistic likelihood of a successful VBAC and what factors could work for or against you.
+And discuss contingency plans if complications arise.
+Knowing what happens if things don’t go as planned helps you stay grounded and prepared.

 Frequently Asked Questions